scirate/scirate.github.io/src/posts/2018-10-06-How-You-Can-Contribute-To-SciRate.md

 list](https://groups.google.com/forum/#!forum/scirate).

-I'm also open to other community engagements, such as a slack channel, for more free-flowing conversations.
-If you have an interest in this, then get in touch.
+I'm also open to other community engagements, such as a slack channel, for more free-flowing conversations, or guest blogs, as mentioned in the previous post.
+If you have an interest in any of this, then get in touch.

 Please also have a careful read of the (new!)
 [Code of Conduct](https://scirate.com/conduct).